imAlric/imAlric/README.md

 ## About Me 🤓

 Hey!
 I'm Alric!
-I have 18 years and I'm a brazilian full-stack developer that is learning a lot of stuff right now.
+I am 19 years old and I'm a brazilian full-stack developer that is learning a lot of stuff right now.
 Besides coding, I really enjoy playing video-games and listening to music!
 <br/>
 <br/>
 ## Social Media 👤